 “Save your strength.
 The governor may have bought us some time.
 To what ends, I do not know.”

 Her run-ins with the governor thus far had been polite.
 Their lovemaking had been an experiment.
-She felt nothing beyond the education she received.
-He had an uncanny ability to read between the lines.
-She knew he was a politician, and knew of his past.
-He would only spin his knowledge of her true nature to his own advantage.
+Louise felt nothing beyond the education she received.
+But Campbell had an uncanny ability to read between the lines.
+She knew he was a politician and knew of her past.
+Yet, he would only spin his knowledge of her true nature to his advantage.
 That was alarming enough.

 Ida howled in pain, perhaps more from the bruising on her stomach and legs.
 “Daddy, no!
 Have you gone mad?”

 “You will marry the governor, you ungrateful brat.
-The governor has offered to spare your lives in return for a few good words in our paper, which you will write Louise, or I’ll make sure you’re never found.”
+The governor has offered to spare your lives in return for a few good words in our paper, which you will write Louise, or I’ll make sure no one ever finds you.”